open-feature/spec/specification/flag-evaluation.md

 ###### Conditional Requirement 1.3.2.1

-> The client **SHOULD** provide functions for all types, consistent with language idioms.
+> The client **SHOULD** provide functions for strings, numbers, booleans and structures, consistent with language idioms.

 ```go
 // example in GO